smashdevcode/typescript-type-acquisition/presentation.md

 # Presentation

-## TODO

-* Test TS 2.0 workflow

-* Review Typings advanced options
- * Changing the global alias?
- * Specific version?
- * How can you have Typing search and install from local or private sources?
-  * Just mention that this option is available?

-* How does the Typings registry work?
- * Is this worth going deeper on?

-* Make this presentation friendlier for people who might be new to TypeScript
-* Also include some advanced(ish) demos and topics
-* Work up notes for demos
-* Rehearse and time

-## TypeScript Static Data Typing
+## Static Data Typing

 ### Why Do We Care?

-TypeScript allows for optional static data typing.
-Having static data typing vastly improves the development experience.
+* TypeScript allows for optional static data typing
+* Having static data typing vastly improves the development experience

-### Demo - Static Data Typing
+### Demo 1: Static Data Typing

-* Show examples of static data typing
-* Show why the `any` data type is useful, but ultimately limiting

 ## Type Acquisition

 ### What Is It?

-"Type acquisition" refers to the process or workflow of acquiring TypeScript declaration `d.ts` files for a TypeScript project.
+* "Type acquisition" refers to the process or workflow of acquiring TypeScript declaration `d.ts` files for a TypeScript project

 ### Why Do We Need It?